 substance.
 If found the system will need to be drained and flushed along with a

 new radiator installed.
 As a side note if this condition exists the

 fluid may need to be flushed and changed as well.
 This is because the

 fluid lines and into the transmission.

-oil cooler to reduce heat by way of the engine oil.
+Some engines are designed with engine oil coolers to reduce heat by way of the engine oil.
 This is achieved by running

 this cooler fails it can cause engine oil to be released into the cooling system

 in much the same way as when a transmission cooler fails.
 This can be checked in